Salvatore of Lucan: Career

-He won the National Gallery of Ireland's Zurich Portrait Prize on 30 November 2021 for his submission "Me Ma Healing Me" (2020), which was inspired by his mother's use of sound healing and reiki to care for him.
+He won the National Gallery of Ireland's Zurich Portrait Prize on 30 November 2021 for his submission Me Ma Healing Me (2020), which was inspired by his mother's use of sound healing and reiki to care for him.
 He had been nominated twice before for the same award.

-In 2023, Fullam was commissioned by the Arts Committee of the Law Library at the King's Inns, Dublin to paint the six former Taoisigh (plural of Taoiseach) who trained at the establishment.
+In 2023, Fullam was commissioned by the Arts Committee of the Law Library at the King's Inns, Dublin to paint the six former Taoisigh who trained at the establishment.
 The individuals in question were John Bruton, Liam Cosgrave, John A Costello, Garret FitzGerald, Charles Haughey and Jack Lynch.
-Fullam used research from old photographs, TV footage and newspapers to aid in his portrayal of the men.
-The commission was unveiled in October 2024 at the King's Inns by then-Taoiseach Simon Harris T.D.
+The work was unveiled in October 2024 at the King's Inns by then-Taoiseach Simon Harris.

 Fullam's show Fancy Situations opened at Dublin's Kevin Kavanagh Gallery on 6 June 2024.
 Irish author Megan Nolan wrote the accompanying text for the show.

+In 2025, a portrait of Irish international footballer Paul McGrath commissioned by the National Gallery of Ireland went on display in the gallery's Dargan Wing.

+From March to April 2026, the Dunamaise Arts Centre presented Fullam's show titled "Fancy Situations Dead Present Etc...".
+The Laois Nationalist described it as a "striking insight into the artist's evolving visual language, one that moves fluently between contemporary portraiture, narrative painting, and symbolic figuration."

+Fullam was shortlisted for the Hennessy Craig Prize at the Royal Hibernian Academy in both 2019 and 2026.

 Artistic style

-Fullams' paintings have been noted to often consist of "figurative domestic scenes" where "the familiar approaches the magical".
-As he notes: "My day to day life is also a mix between realism and imagination.
+Fullam's paintings feature "figurative domestic scenes" where "the familiar approaches the magical".
+He notes: "My day to day life is also a mix between realism and imagination.
 So, I depict it the same way I experience them in real life".

-Fullam has noted that he can spend weeks just on graph paper before he starts painting a large-scale work.
+Fullam has said that he can spend weeks just on graph paper before he starts painting a large-scale work.

 Influences

-Fullam remembers wanting to become a painter after his art teacher introduced him to artists such as Francis Bacon, Lucian Freud and David Hockney in school.
+Fullam wanted to become a painter after his art teacher introduced him to artists such as Francis Bacon, Lucian Freud and David Hockney in school.
 He subsequently discovered Egon Schiele himself.

-In creating the painting "Me Ma Healing Me", for which he won the Zurich Portrait Prize, Fullam explained how he "was inspired by the kind of uncanny, suspended feeling one finds in the alchemist paintings of Leonora Carrington".
+In creating the painting Me Ma Healing Me, for which he won the Zurich Portrait Prize, Fullam said he was "inspired by the kind of uncanny, suspended feeling one finds in the alchemist paintings of Leonora Carrington".